-If inaccurate, unclear and incorrect material information was made in the Application Form for Membership on such a key party it was only appropriate and in the best interests of the Complainant, and reflective of the role as Trustee as a bonus paterfamilias, for MPM to raise and flag such matters to the Complainant and not accept such inadequacies in its form.
+If inaccurate, unclear and incorrect material information was made in the Application Form for Membership on such a key party, it was only appropriate and in the best interests of the Complainant, and reflective of the role as Trustee as a bonus paterfamilias, for MPM to raise and flag such matters to the Complainant and not accept such inadequacies in its form.
 MPM had ultimately the prerogative whether to accept the application, the selected investment adviser and also decide with whom to enter into terms of business.

-The section titled 'Professional Adviser's Details' in the Application Form for Membership in respect of the Complainant indicated 'Continental Wealth Trust' (rather than Continental Wealth Management) as the company's name of the professional adviser.
+The section titled 'Professional Adviser's Details' in the Application Form for Membership in respect of the Complainant indicated 'CWM' as the company's name of the professional adviser.

-In the same section of the Application Form, the adviser was indicated as having a registered address in Spain and that it had 'Global Net' as regulator.
-The field for 'Licence Number' in the same section was left unanswered.
+In the same section of the Application Form, CWM was indicated as having a registered address in Spain and that it was regulated.
+In the same section 'InterAlliance Worldnet' ('Inter-Alliance') was identified as being the regulator of the professional adviser.

-The Arbiter considers the reference to Global Net as regulator to be inadequate and misleading.
+The Arbiter considers the reference to Inter-Alliance as regulator to be inadequate and misleading.